 What to Wear

-When you choose to get married at Enchanted Rock your wedding attire will look a little bit different from a traditional wedding venue!
+When you choose to get married at Enchanted Rock your wedding attire will look different from your traditional wedding attire.

-Footwear; Your footwear is super important because you will be hiking up over rocks, on uneven ground and over lots of granite.
+Footwear – Your footwear is super important because you will be hiking up over rocks, on uneven ground and trekking across a lot of granite.
 Hiking boots with good ankle support and traction are a must.
-I highly discourage any type of heel or dress shoe with slick bottoms.
+I highly discourage any type of heel, open-toed shoes, or dress shoes with slick bottoms.

-Wedding dresses; your wedding dress should allow you ample room for leg movement!
+Wedding dresses – your wedding dress should allow you ample room for leg movement!
 Being able to lift your leg up for climbing up and over rocks is key.
 Also being able to squat in case you need to use the restroom outdoors is a factor!
 Try some wind tests too to see how epic your dress looks blowing in the wind!
 Lightweight material makes a huge difference as well.
 The lighter the better, so your dress doesn’t weigh you down while you hike!
 If you want more info on selecting a dress for your elopement you can check out my “Elopement Dress Ideas” blog.

 Other than that it’s pretty easy to find decent pants and suit jackets that work at Enchanted Rock!
 You’ll want to prepare for specific weather depending on the season you are getting married in.